List of Coronation Street characters introduced in 2001: Hilary Johnson

 Hilary Johnson, played by Barbara Dryhurst, was the headmistress at Weatherfield Comprehensive School who dealt with many situations between 2001 and 2002.
 Her first appearance was in September 2001 when English Teacher, Charlie Ramsden (Clare McGlinn) was drinking heavily after many personal problems.
 These issues were very clear to the pupils and one even chalked "Ramsden is a wino" on her whiteboard and, without any evidence, blamed neighbour Todd Grimshaw (Bruno Langley).
 His mother, Eileen Grimshaw (Sue Cleaver) was called into a meeting, which resulted in both Grimshaws losing their tempers.
 As a result, Todd was suspended for five days and Eileen was banned from the school premises.
 These events made Johnson realise that they may have a teacher with issues on their hands.
 The whiteboard incident was actually down to Luke Ashton (John O'Neill), who confessed after being pressurised by Todd's girlfriend, Candice Stowe (Nikki Sanderson) and Sarah Platt (Tina O'Brien).
 They then had a meeting with Luke and his mother, Pam Hargreaves (Judi Jones), who was revealed to be Charlie's biological mother, who put her up for adoption and recently tried to make contact with her.

 In April 2002, Charlie's drinking troubles worsened after Charlie's husband, Matt Ramsden (Stephen Beckett) had an affair with Maxine Peacock (Tracy Shaw), resulting in the birth of their son, Joshua Peacock (Benjamin Beresford).
 After Ken Barlow (William Roache) saw her drinking, he reported her to Johnson, who suspended her.
 Charlie then resigned, feeling as though she has no choice.
 Johnson asks Ken to apply for the full-time teacher position, which he did and three weeks later became a Senior Pupil Mentor, offering one-to-one counselling sessions to pupils who needed more support.
 Johnson also dealt with Aiden Critchley's (Dean Ashton) vendetta against Ken.
+She made her last appearance when Ken offered her his resignation after punching Aiden in class.

 Ranjiv Alahan

 Ranjiv Alahan is the father of Dev Alahan (Jimmi Harkishin) who first appeared in October 2001 and was played by Raad Rawi.
 Ranjiv first appears when Dev introduces his parents to his fiancée, Geena Gregory (Jennifer James).

 The character reappeared in February 2004.
-Dev's current fiancée Maya Sharma (Sasha Behar), arranges a meeting between her, Dev and Ranjiv in a restaurant in order to introduce herself to Ranjiv, who is impressed with Maya, who works as a lawyer.
+Dev's then fiancée Maya Sharma (Sasha Behar), arranges a meeting between her, Dev and Ranjiv in a restaurant in order to introduce herself to Ranjiv, who is impressed with Maya, who works as a lawyer.
 Ranjiv congratulates his son for his choice of partner.
 He returned in October 2004, this time played by Madhav Sharma to meet Dev's new fiancée, Sunita Parekh (Shobna Gulati) and subsequently attends their wedding.
+This is Rajiv's last appearance.